sindresorhus/awesome/readme.md

 - [QR codes](https://github.com/aureooms/awesome-qr-code) - QR code is the trademark for a type of matrix barcode.
 - [QR codes](https://github.com/aureooms/awesome-qr-code#readme) - QR code is the trademark for a type of matrix barcode.
 - [QR Code](https://github.com/aureooms/awesome-qr-code#readme) - A QR code is a type of matrix barcode that can be used to store and share a small amount of arbitrary information.
+- [QR Code](https://github.com/aureooms/awesome-qr-code#readme) - A QR code is a type of matrix barcode that can be used to store and share up to 2953 bytes of arbitrary information.

 ## Related